odoo/odoo/doc/reference/javascript_reference.rst

 Here are some important bundles that most developers will need to know:

-- *assets_common*: this bundle contains most assets which are common to the web client, the website, and also the point of sale.
+- `web.assets_common`: this bundle contains most assets which are common to the web client, the website, and also the point of sale.
 This is supposed to contain lower level building blocks for the odoo framework.
 Note that it contains the *boot.js* file, which defines the odoo module system.

-- *assets_backend*: this bundle contains the code specific to the web client (notably the web client/action manager/views) and all static XML templates used in the backend environment
+- `web.assets_backend`: this bundle contains the code specific to the web client (notably the web client/action manager/views) and all static XML templates used in the backend environment

-- *assets_frontend*: this bundle is about all that is specific to the public
+- `web.assets_frontend`: this bundle is about all that is specific to the public
   website: ecommerce, forum, blog, event management, ...

 Operations on asset bundles